The challenge

 Applying resilience science to regional planning

-Key stakeholders include local government, community organisations, Aboriginal and Torres Strait Islander people, farming groups, farmers and community members.
-Development of these plans is supported by the Australian and State and Territory Governments.
+Key stakeholders include local government, regional and community organisations, First Nations people, farming groups, farmers and community members.
+Development of these RDR plans is supported by the Australian and state and territory governments.

-We're assessing the components and quality of each plan through the lens of resilience science principles and practices.
-We're providing feedback to each region, including suggestions on how the plan could be improved now or into the future.
+We have reviewed the components of each plan through the lens of resilience science principles and practices and have provided feedback to each region, including suggestions on how the plan could be improved now and into the future.

 The results